michgrady/app-inventory/README.md

 # app-inventory
-Inventory of iOS and Android mobile apps I have developed
+Inventory of iOS and Android mobile apps I have developed and have ownership of.
+Application development performed for clients not included here.

+All code is contained in private repositories.

 ## pleasy - iOS
 Current release found in the App Store